-These varieties with their large, showy flowers are the most popular of all gladioli.
+These varieties bear large, showy flowers which botanically are one-sided spikes.
+Individual flowers (florets) all face in the same direction.
+They are the most popular of all gladioli.
 They are excellent for exhibition and are much used by florists as cut flowers.
-Petals may be frilled, ruffled, semiruffled or plain.
+Floret petals may be frilled, ruffled, semi-ruffled or plain.
 Almost all colors, tints and shades are available in them.

 The miniature glads should not be confused with varieties of species such as Primulinus.
-They are not plain-petaled and small but are essentially replicates of the ruffled and frilled large-flowered types.
-The small flowers on short spikes often make them more suitable for small arrangements.
+They are not plain-petaled and small but are essentially smaller versions of the ruffled and frilled large-flowered types.
+The small florets on short spikes often make them more suitable for small arrangements.

 Gladioli are classified into five categories to indicate size.
 In the code, the first number indicates size (Table 1).
 The diameter of the flower is measured as it grows normally without being flattened out in any way.
 This measurement is made on the bottom florets of the spike, which are generally slightly larger than those farther up.

 The middle and third numbers of the code signify color (Table 2).
 An even number for the third digit means no conspicuous markings.
 An odd-numbered third digit means that the flower contains conspicuous markings.